All is well defined in your image srcset attribute but still loads the wrong image. Let's examine the issue.

 How does the browser determine which image should be used under some set of media conditions?

-Let’s examine following example:
+Let’s examine following code:

 The browser then will: